 8″ of concrete over pastoral ground Water table 200′ below desert

-This Windows program calculates equivalent ground constants for stratified ground with two layers.
+This program calculates equivalent ground constants for stratified ground with two layers.
 The documentation includes typical permittivity and conductivity values for snow, ice, asphalt, concrete, and rock.
 Generic values for soil and water are here.
-Results have not been verified.

-Ground current drops quickly near a buried radial as the fields spread cylindrically.
-As they expand, the fields gradually become more planar and current decay approaches exponential.
-For symmetrical radials and soil, the horizontal field components cancel directly below.
-Away from center, they partially cancel at depth.
-All this should allow a ground probe to provide suitable ground constants for antennas with buried radials.
+A high antenna excites ground with a wavefront that has already incurred appreciable spreading loss.
+In contrast, fields from a buried radial spread cylindrically and decay quickly.
+Ground current concentration near the surface should enable a ground probe to provide suitable ground constants for antennas with buried radials.
 This may be true for radials on the ground as well.
-However, subsurface soil can affect ground reflection coefficients.
-This can limit accuracy for far-field results since ground probes ignore subsurface soil.
-But accuracy should be good for studying the effect of radial number, length, and depth on antenna efficiency.
+However, subsurface soil, especially that beyond the radials, can affect ground reflection coefficients.
+This will limit accuracy for far-field results.
+But probe constants should be appropriate for studying the effect of radial number, length, and depth on antenna efficiency.

 This article explains how to determine ground constants with a low dipole.
 Unlike a ground probe, the method excites subsurface soil.
-However, it is restricted to a single band, needs a large, flat, open area free of structures, vegetation, and ground conductors, requires meticulous construction, measurement, and modeling, and must be left in place or rebuilt to measure at different seasons.
-Ground excitation for a low dipole is shallower than for a high antenna.
-Ground current decreases more rapidly with depth because the fields are less planar.
-A low dipole may be insensitive at depths relevant for a high antenna.
+However, excitation is shallower than for a high antenna.
+Ground current decays more rapidly with depth because the fields are less planar.
+A low dipole may be insensitive at depths your antenna excites.
+The low-dipole method is restricted to a single band, needs a large, flat, open area free of structures, vegetation, and ground conductors, requires meticulous construction, measurement, and modeling, and must be left in place or rebuilt to measure at different seasons.

 Smith-Rose, R. L., "Electrical Measurements on Soil with Alternating Currents," Proc.
 IEE, Vol. 75, pp. 221-237, 1934.
 I skipped the three locations with indefinite depths or no surface measurement.